Free software movement: United States

 In the United States, there have been efforts to pass legislation at the state level encouraging the use of free software by state government agencies.

+On January 11, 2022, two bills were shown on the New Hampshire legislating floor.
+The first bill called "HB 1273" was introduced by Democratic New Hampshire representative Eric Gallager, the bill prioritized "replacing proprietary software used by state agencies with free software."
+Gallager stated that to an extent, the proposed legislation will help distinguish "free software" and "open-source software", this will also put these two into state regulation.
+The second bill called "HB 1581" was proposed by Grafton Republican representative Lex Berezhny.
+The bill would've restored a requisite forcing "state agencies to use proprietary software" and as Lex put it, "when it is the most effective solution."
+He also said that requisite was happening between 2012 and 2018.
+According to the Concord Monitor, the state of New Hampshire had an already "thriving open source software community" with a view of "live free or die" but they had difficulty getting that notion with the state.

 South America

 Peru

 Congressmen Edgar David Villanueva and Jacques Rodrich Ackerman have been instrumental in introducing free software in Peru, with bill 1609 on "Free Software in Public Administration".
 The incident invited the attention of Microsoft, Peru, whose general manager wrote a letter to Villanueva.
 His response received worldwide attention and is seen as a classic piece of argumentation favouring use of free software in governments.

 Uruguay

 Uruguay has a sanctioned law requiring that the state give priority to free software.
 It also requires that information be exchanged in open formats.

 Venezuela

 The Government of Venezuela implemented a free software law in January 2006.
 Decree No. 3,390 mandated all government agencies to migrate to free software over a two-year period.